2026 Best Practices

 40% higher Week 2 retention

 Team rankings based on average steps (not total) prevent one superstar from carrying everyone.
-Everyone's contribution matters.
+Everyone's contribution matters equally, regardless of team size.

 25% higher participation